 - Real-Time MIDI Chord Generation

-I can trigger complex chords instantly using my MIDI keyboard or mouse clicks.
-The plugin responds immediately, making it perfect for jamming sessions or live performance situations.
-Each chord feels musical and expressive rather than robotic.
+You can play complex chords right away using your MIDI keyboard or mouse.
+The plugin responds instantly, which makes it great for jamming or live shows.
+Each chord sounds musical and expressive, not stiff or robotic.

 - 57 Scales and Modes Library